 The Social Security Number Fraud Prevention Act of 2017 requires Treasury to file an annual report for five years identifying all mailings that include the full Social Security Number (SSN).
 Treasury is required to update Congress annually on its progress in eliminating the mailing of full SSNs.
-Treasury recently submitted its 2019 report to Congress.
-For more information on Treasury's usage of the SSN, please refer to pages 13-14, in Section 6 of this report.
+Treasury recently submitted its 2021 report to Congress.
+For more information on Treasury's usage of the SSN, please refer to Section 2 of this report.